brendaningram/linux-audio-setup-scripts/arch/README.md

 And will give you applications that allow you to do:

 - word processing with Libreoffice
-- professional audio using Bitwig and Reaper (TODO: pipewire? ardour?)
+- professional audio using Reaper (TODO: pipewire? ardour?)
 - photo management using Digikam
 - music playing using TODO